Stern-Lab/AccuNGS/README.md

 ## Process
 Filename: processing.py <br>
-This is where the heavy duty computation takes place and it is a stepwise
-1. run BLAST and basecall on each of the output files of stage I in parallel.<br>
-2. compare the resulting consensus alignment with the reference.
-Runs BLAST and then basecall on each of the files created by the previous step in parallel.
-Loops over every nucleotide and decides whether to filter it out based on the given [parameters](#parameters).
-After running on all files, creates a freqs file and a consensus alignment.
-Compares the reference and the consensus scores files, if they are identical continue to next stage. else: rerun this step until they are identical or a maximuam threshold set by --max_basecall_iterations / -m is reached.
+Runs [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and then basecall on each of the files created in stage I in parallel.
+BLAST is a local alignment tool used to align the reads with the reference file given by parameter --reference / -r .
+All the relevant BLAST variables can be set with their [corresponding parameters](#blast-parameters).
+Basecall loops over every nucleotide and decides whether to filter it out based on the relevant [parameters](#basecall-parameters).
+After the parallel run on all stage I output files is complete, a freqs file and a consensus alignment are created.
+If the concensus and the reference files are identical, the pipeline continues to stage III.
+If they are not identical, stage II is repeated but with the newly created consensus file given as the new reference file.
+This loop continues until the consensus converges fully or a maximuam threshold of iterations set by --max_basecall_iterations / -m is reached.

 ## Aggregate
 Filename: agrregation.py <br>